 Reducing Water Consumption

-Reducing water consumption and wastewater generation are key areas of focus for Beam Suntory.
+Reducing water consumption and wastewater generation are key focus areas for Beam Suntory.
 Several of our production centers have highly advanced water reclamation systems.

 Beam Suntory India: The process water used to clean equipment in India is filtered and beneficially reused to reduce the amount of fresh water required, and the amount of wastewater generated.
 In addition, rainwater is harvested, recovered and beneficially reused, reducing the amount of runoff water that cannot be absorbed during heavy rainfall.

 Beam Suntory Mexico (Casa Sauza): We have improved the quality of treated water by using a highly advanced water regeneration system.
-This water can now be recycled and beneficially reused at the plant’s compost operation, and has been made available to local fire stations for use in fire trucks and fire extinguishing equipment.
+This water can now be recycled and beneficially reused at the plant’s compost operation and has been made available to local fire stations for use in fire trucks and fire extinguishing equipment.

-Virgin Islands/St. Croix: Process water is regenerated by a highly-advanced water regeneration system, for reuse in the plant.
-This has led to major reductions in the amount of fresh water required and the amount of wastewater generated.
+Virgin Islands/St. Croix: Process water is regenerated by a highly advanced water regeneration system for reuse in the plant, leading to major reductions in the amount of fresh water required and wastewater generated.

 Establishing Natural Water Sanctuaries

 Maker’s Mark Natural Water Sanctuary

 As great bourbon starts with great water, the Maker’s Mark Natural Water Sanctuary aims to preserve the land that filters the water.
-This preservation program on 33 acres of our distillery land is designed to improve the quality of vegetation, including the addition of American White Oak trees, create a better habitat for native species, like the prairie warbler and red-headed woodpecker, and ultimately protect our groundwater, and the quality of water with which to make better bourbon.
+This preservation program on 33 acres of our distillery land is designed to improve the quality of vegetation, including the addition of American White Oak trees, create a better habitat for native species, like the prairie warbler and red-headed woodpecker, and ultimately, protect our groundwater and the quality of water with which to make better bourbon.

 Jim Beam Natural Water Sanctuary Alliance at Bernheim Arboretum & Research Forest

-The Natural Water Sanctuary Alliance will protect water quality, restore wildlife habitats, and reintroduce native plants and trees, and enhance environmental education, improve watershed protection planning, and secure quality water.
+The Natural Water Sanctuary Alliance will protect water quality, restore wildlife habitats, reintroduce native plants and trees, enhance environmental education, improve watershed protection planning, and secure quality water.